chenyun0607/investment-strategies-portfolio/momentum&pairs_trading/README.md

-# Investment Strategies Portfolio
+# Momentum Investing & Pairs Trading

 This repository contains implementations, analysis, and backtests of **quantitative trading strategies**, focusing on **Momentum Investing** and **Pairs Trading**.
-The work is based on research and projects from the Department of Statistics at Rice University (STAT 686 – Market Model Mini Project 1).
+The work is based on research and projects from the Department of Statistics at Rice University.

 ---